Your vote does not matter as much as it should!

 Do you wonder how the attack on the capitol was a symptom of a much deeper problem?

-Do you wonder what the Founding Generation would think of our current political system?
+Do you wonder about historical examples and especially what the Founding Generation would think of our current political system?

 Do you wonder how social media distorts our political system?